mlanser/f451-sensehat/README.md

 $ sh_demo -h
 ```

 You can also also adjust the settings in the `sh_demo_settings.toml` file.
-For example, if you change the `PROGRESS` setting to 1, then the Sense HAT LED will display a progress bar indicvating when the next (simulated) upload will happen.
+For example, if you change the `PROGRESS` setting to 1, then the Sense HAT LED will display a progress bar indicating when the next (simulated) upload will happen.

 Also, the joystick on the Sense HAT allows you to rotate the LED screen and switch between display modes.
 There is also a 'sleep mode' which turns off the display automatically after a certain amount of time.
 You can also turn on/off the LED display by pushing the joystick down.

 ```toml
 # File: sh_demo_settings.toml